FisherE20/Team-Roster/README.md

 ---

 ## Description
-This application with allow for the user to generate a engineering team roster by inputing  information into the terminal and from that input an HTML file is rendered with each member of the team listed.
+This application will allow for the user to generate a engineering team roster by inputing  information into the terminal and from that input an HTML file is rendered with each member of the team listed.

 #### Technologies